ninabarzh/ipa/content/en/docs/guides/tools.md

 * Blocks trackers and doesn’t store search history
 * Includes a “fire” button to wipe all tabs instantly
-* Looks like a normal browser—no learning curve
+* Looks like a normal browser, no learning curve

 Brave Browser